 Wentz has the Eagles' offense rolling, and the defense has been rock solid against the run.
 Cousins will go after a Birds secondary ranked 29th against the pass (273.5 yards per game).
 One of the key matchups to watch closely is how the Eagles will try to defend against ‘Skins running back Chris Thompson, who is Washington’s leading rusher.
-More importantly, he’s their leading receiver, averaging 18.9 yards per catch.
+More importantly, he’s their leading receiver, averaging 18.9 yards.

 Eagles 28, Redskins 24

 The Redskins are playing better now than they were when the Eagles defeated them in Week 1.
 The offense is more balanced and they have found an explosive weapon at running back in Thompson, who is averaging almost 19 yards per reception.
 The defense is not making as many mental mistakes but it will miss top draft pick Allen, who broke his foot last week.